Mellvik/micromate/README.md

 Go to the code directory for source code, to the docs directory for documentation, links and experiences along the way.

-Please comment and aks questions.
+Please comment and ask questions.

 --Mellvik